percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/how_xtrabackup_works.rst

    BACKUP``, the ``BACKUP_ADMIN`` privilege is needed in order to query ``performance_schema.log_status``.

-|xtrabackup| tries to avoid backup locks and ``FLUSH TABLES WITH READ LOCK``
+When the instance contains only InnoDB tables, *Percona XtraBackup* tries to avoid backup locks and ``FLUSH TABLES WITH READ LOCK``.
+In this case, *Percona XtraBackup* obtains the binary log coordinates from the ``performance_schema.log_status``.
+The ``FLUSH
-when the instance contains only InnoDB tables.
-In this case, |xtrabackup|
-obtains binary log coordinates from ``performance_schema.log_status``. ``FLUSH TABLES WITH READ LOCK`` is still required in MySQL 8.0 when xtrabackup is started with the :option:`--slave-info`.
+TABLES WITH READ LOCK`` command is still required in MySQL 8.0 when xtrabackup is started with the :option:`--slave-info`.
 The ``log_status`` table in |Percona Server| 8.0 is extended to include the relay log coordinates, so no locks are needed even with the :option:`--slave-info` option.